Ccharliiee/GithubExercise/gradpro.md

 and check the eps sum from d choose 2 to d choose d

 **check decomposation by heuristic**

+try to decompose using big family vs small family

 Check : 123 is not a vertex by decomposition heuristic starting from left and smallest :